lammps/lammps/doc/src/Install_git.rst

       .. code-block:: bash

-         $ make purge             # remove any deprecated src files
-         $ make package-update    # sync package files with src files
-         $ make foo               # re-build for your machine (mpi, serial, etc)
+         make purge             # remove any deprecated src files make package-update    # sync package files with src files make foo               # re-build for your machine (mpi, serial, etc)

       to enforce consistency of the source between the src folder and package directories.
 This is OK to do even if you don't use any packages.
-The "make purge" command removes any deprecated src files if they were removed by the patch from a package sub-directory.
+The ``make purge`` command removes any deprecated src files if they were removed by the patch from a package sub-directory.